Safeguarding Policy

 Modern slavery

-• Movement monitored, rarely alone, travel early or late at night to facilitate working
+• Physical appearance; unkempt, inappropriate clothing, malnourished. • Movement monitored, rarely alone, travel early or late at night to facilitate working. hours.

 • Few personal possessions or ID documents.